rti/nixwrap/README.md

 ### GUI Application using nix3-run

-> You need to run a GUI application, but you want limit access to your filesystem and environment variables.
+> You need to run a GUI application, but you want to limit access to your filesystem and environment variables.

 To run vscodium using `nix3-run` with network and display access, only writing to `$HOME/some-dir`: